Micheal O'Hea

 Micheal O'Hea (12 August 1808 – 18 December 1876) was a 19th-century Irish Roman Catholic bishop.

-Born in Rosscarbery, County Cork, Fitzgerald was educated at the Irish College in Paris.
+Born in Rosscarbery, County Cork, he was educated at the Irish College in Paris.
 He was ordained a priest in September 1833.
 He served curacies in Timoleague, Castlelyons, Kilworth, Kanturk, Rathcormac and Conna.
 He was parish priest at Rosscarberry from 1850 to 1858; and Bishop of Ross from 1858 until his death.
 He died in Skibbereen.